UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- UCLA and its opponents have gone over the current 57.5-point total in eight of 11 games this season.

-- Cal has combined with its opponents to score more than 57.5 points in three of 10 games this season.
+- UCLA has combined with its opponents to score more than 57.5 points in eight of 11 games this season.

-- Saturday's total is 3.2 points lower than the two team's combined 60.7 points per game average.
+- Saturday's over/under is 3.2 points lower than the two team's combined 60.7 points per game average.

-- These two squads combine to allow 49 points per game, 8.5 fewer than this contest's over/under.
+- The 49 combined points per game that these two squads have allowed this season are 8.5 fewer than the 57.5 over/under in this contest.

-- The Bruins and their opponents have scored an average of 61.6 points per game in 2021, 4.1 more than Saturday's total.
+- The average total in Bruins games this season is 61.6, 4.1 points more than Saturday's total of 57.5.

 - In 2021, games involving the Golden Bears have averaged a total of 49.6 points, 7.9 fewer than this game's set over/under.